AuDigitalHealth/ci-medicare-records/pages/_includes/profiles.md

         </tr>
         <tr>
             <td><a href ="StructureDefinition-observation-airimmstatus-1.html">Australian Immunisation Register Immunisation Status</a></td>
-            <td>This profile describes the immunisation status for an individual specific to the National Immunisation Program childhood and adolescent vaccination schedules</td>
+            <td>This profile describes the immunisation status for an individual specific to the National Immunisation Program.</td>
             <td><a href ="http://hl7.org/fhir/STU3/observation.html">Observation</a></td>
         </tr>
         <tr>